OperationCode/OC_Challenge/README.md

 # Welcome!
 Welcome to [Operation Code Challenge](https://github.com/OperationCode/OC_Challenge) and thank you for your interest in contributing.
-The purpose of this open source repository (OS repo) is to give you the opportunity to contribute to operation code and provide a helping hand if you would love to learn more.
+The purpose of this open source repository (OS repo) is to give you the opportunity to contribute to the operation code and provide a helping hand if you would love to learn more.

 ## The Challenge